Featured image: My cockpit (right) and my son’s Overpower kids’ rig (left)

 - Prices starts at £742.00/$849.00

-Sim-Lab’s P1X PRO Cockpit is the newest arrival at SIMRACINGCOCKPIT HQ, I’ve just this week (as of September 7th 2024) completed the assembly of what will become our “test rig” where I test and evaluate all of our sim racing components.
+Sim-Lab’s P1X PRO Cockpit is the newest arrival at SIMRACINGCOCKPIT HQ, I’ve completed the assembly of what will become our “test rig” where I test and evaluate all of our sim racing components.
 It was, by some, touted as an “evolution” over its predecessors, but that would be an understatement!

 The rig itself was very easy to assemble.
 Each bag of bolts, nuts, washers and spacers is clearly labelled and, while the cockpit arrives in multiple boxes, those boxes are labelled clearly too.